Why would an employer want to check medical records?

 What is the procedure for access to my employee’s medical reports?

-As an employer you must notify the employee or prospective employee concerned that you intent to apply to their doctor or medical practitioner to see their medical records.
+An employer must notify the employee or prospective employee concerned that they intend to apply to their doctor or medical practitioner to see their medical records.

-Contained within the notification must be full details of the employee’s rights under the Access to Medical Reports Act.
+Contained within the notification must be full details of the employee’s rights under the AMRA 1998.

-An employer must obtain the employees written consent which must then be provided to the doctor in order to be provided with access to the requisite report.
+An employer must obtain the employee’s written consent.
+This must be provided to the doctor before access is granted to the requisite report.

-What rights does an employee have under the Act?
+What rights does an employee have under AMRA 1998?

-An employee can do the following things under the Act:
+An employee can do the following things under AMRA 1998:

-- To consent to the report being provided to their employer and state that it can be sent directly to their employer
+- consent to the report being provided to their employer and state that it can be sent directly to their employer;

 Employee’s access to the report

-If an employee states that the report can be sent but they wish to see it first under Section 4 of the Act the doctor or medical practitioner must wait 21 days before sending the report to the employer.
-During this period the employee must make suitable arrangements to either come and see the report or have it sent to them.
+If an employee states that the report can be sent, but they wish to see it first, under s 4 of AMRA 1998 the doctor or medical practitioner must wait 21 days before sending the report to the employer.
+During this period, the employee must make suitable arrangements to come and see the report or have it sent to them.

-If they do not do this within the 21 days then the report will be sent to the employer.
+If they do not do this within the 21 days, the report will be sent to the employer.

 Having seen a report can an employee withhold their consent?

-An employee is entitled to withhold their consent for a report to be provided to an employer having been provided access to it under Section 4 of the Act.
+An employee is entitled to withhold their consent for a report to be provided to an employer having been provided access to it under s 4 of AMRA 1998.

-Will the doctor retain records I have requested on my employees?
+Will the doctor retain records requested on employees?

-Section 6 of the Act states that doctors will retain all reports requested by employers for six months.
+Section 6 of AMRA 1998 states that doctors will retain all reports requested by employers for six months.
 During this time the employee will be able to request access to them.

-Section 7 of the Act states that the doctor does not have the show the employee information which they believe might cause serious harm to the employee’s physical or mental health or that of third parties.
+Section 7 of AMRA 1998 states that the doctor does not have to show the employee information which they believe might cause serious harm to the employee’s physical or mental health or that of third parties.

-In relation to medical information concerning their employees all employers should be aware of the following:
+In relation to medical information concerning their employees, employers should be aware of:

-The Data Protection Act specifies that all personal data held regarding employees must be kept in an organised filing system.
-Data in relation to health is regarded as sensitive under the Data Protection Act meaning that consent must be given by the employee in order to lawfully process it. obtaining consent in the above format using the Access to Medical Reports Act will be sufficient.
+DPA 1998 specifies that all personal data held regarding employees must be kept in an organised filing system.
+Data in relation to health is regarded as sensitive under DPA 1998, meaning that consent must be given by the employee to lawfully process it.
+Obtaining consent in the above format under AMRA 1998 will be sufficient.

-The Act states that employers cannot discriminate against employees who are disabled, as defined by the Act, and that they have a duty to make reasonable adjustments in the workplace in order to accommodate the disability.
+EqA 2010 states that employers cannot discriminate against employees who are disabled.
+This is defined as ‘a physical or mental impairment which has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities’.
+Employers have a duty to make reasonable adjustments in the workplace to accommodate the disability.

-An employee should tell their employer regarding a disability but if this is not the case an employer can request the medical records in order to establish whether they need to make reasonable adjustments.
+An employer can request access to a disabled employee’s medical records to establish whether they need to make reasonable adjustments.